ikbalcaus/HandSketch/readme.md

 ## Gestures

-HandDrawingAI recognizes the following hand gestures:
+Hand Drawing Canvas recognizes the following hand gestures:

 - **Writing Gesture**:
   This gesture is recognized when: